Concordium/concordium-browser-wallet/examples/wCCD/README.md

 ## Running the wCCD example

--   Run `yarn build` in a terminal in this folder.
+-   Run `yarn build` in a terminal in this folder for testnet or `yarn build:prod` in a terminal in this folder for mainnet.
 -   Run `yarn start`.
 -   Open URL logged in console (typically http://127.0.0.1:8080).